aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-Gets/Sets the direction of the text flow for this object.
+Gets the direction of the text flow for this object.

 ```
 if (shape.getTextDirection() == com.aspose.cells.TextDirectionType.CONTEXT)